bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 * A low quality product/service with high affordability

 produce less value to people.

+(The other two combinations being: High quality, high affordability - a dream.
+Low quality, low affordability - a scam).

 A decent quality, affordable, scalable product/service might produce a lot of value.